TAP: The Attention Patch for Cross-Modal Knowledge Transfer from Unlabeled Modality: Numerical Experiments

+We now highlight some important details here: First, the normalization parameter in the attention module of TAP is set to $\sqrt{d}(n_z/m)^{-1/d}$, such that it follows the bandwidth Assumption \ref{assump:kernel} while being close to the generally recommended normalization constant $\sqrt{d}$.
+Second, at each Monte-Carlo simulation, the set of training data, reference data, and evaluation data are shuffled while keeping the amount the same.
+The Control Group also generates a new set of random reference data at each Monte-Carlo simulation.

-The simulation results are shown in Fig. \ref{fig: simulations}.
+{\bf Results:} The simulation results are shown in \cref{fig: simulations}.
 The error bars are calculated over $20$ Monte-Carlo simulations to reflect the statistical significance of the results.
 As we can see, there is a consistent performance hierarchy among all the benchmark models throughout all datasets in different areas.
 First, we see that TAP integration always leads to a performance improvement compared to the baseline classifier.
-Second, we see that the FFN variant shows no performance advantage against the baseline model, which rules out the factor that the increase in depth is responsible for performance improvement.
-Third, we observe the worst generalization performance across all benchmark models for the control group.
+Second, we see that the FFN variant shows no performance advantage against the baseline model, which rules out the possibility that the depth increase in TAP is the major factor causing performance improvement.
+Third, we observe the worst generalization performance across all benchmark models for the Control Group.
 This shows that feeding irrelevant information will exacerbate the generalization performance.
-Finally, we see that batch training and evaluation suffers from a slightly worse generalization performance than training directly with the whole reference dataset.
+Finally, we see that batch training and evaluation for TAP results in a slightly worse generalization performance compared to TAP w/o Batch, which trains directly with the whole reference dataset.
+Therefore, having more reference data indeed helps.